Make a Gift

 Contributions are often made in the memory of a deceased friend, relative or SUNY Adirondack alumnus.
 Donations can be made using the "Make a Donation" form at the bottom of this page.
 Use the Comment to indicate you wishes.
 Donations will go to the annual fund unless a named scholarship has been established.

 The SUNY Adirondack Foundation annually receives contributions from individuals and alumni whose companies match these contributions with a gift.
 If your or your spouse's employer has a matching gift program, please request a matching gift form and mail the completed form to the SUNY Adirondack Foundation along with your contribution.

-Established in 1996, the Bequest Society is comprised of individuals who have made provisions in their wills leaving as a bequest to the SUNY Adirondack Foundation a specific amount of money or percentage of their estate.
-A bequest is very easy to arrange.
-Please consult with your attorney about remembering the Foundation by adding a codicil to your will or in your estate planning.
+The Garnet Society is comprised of individuals who have made provisions in their wills leaving as a bequest to the SUNY Adirondack Foundation a specific amount of money or percentage of their estate.
+The Foundation staff welcomes the opportunity to help you and your advisors explore options to satisfy your philanthropic objectives and complement your financial and tax goals.
+A bequest is very easy to arrange, can be any amount, and donors can remain anonymous.